aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 Workbook workbook = new Workbook("Book1.xlsx", opts);

-//Check if 567 is Password to modify
+//Check if 567 is the password to modify

 bool ret = workbook.CheckWriteProtectedPassword("567");

-Console.WriteLine("Is 567 correct Password to modify: " + ret);
+Console.WriteLine("Is 567 the correct password to modify: " + ret);

 {{< /highlight >}}

 ### **Overload Methods WorkbookRender.ToPrinter & SheetRender.ToPrinter Added**
-Aspose.Cells for .NET 8.3.2 has provided the WorkbookRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) and SheetRender.ToPrinter(string PrinterName, int PrintPageIndex, int PrintPageCount) methods to print the range of pages of workbook and worksheet respectively.
+Aspose.Cells for .NET 8.3.2 provides the WorkbookRender.ToPrinter(string printerName, int printPageIndex, int printPageCount) and SheetRender.ToPrinter(string printerName, int printPageIndex, int printPageCount) methods to print a range of pages of a workbook and worksheet respectively.

-The following sample code illustrates the use of aforesaid methods to print the pages 2-5 of the workbook and worksheet.
+The following sample code illustrates the use of these methods to print pages 2‑5 of the workbook and worksheet.

 **C#**